 At that time, Wilkins also hosted the annual Creature Features Halloween Special during which he played the Universal classics, Frankenstein and Dracula, and hence my self-imposed curfew.
-Nine o’clock and not a minute later!
+9 PM and not a minute later!
 Rare were the opportunities to view Karloff and Lugosi in their defining roles.
 Now I can fire up the DVD player at my whim, but back then the chance to further memorize scenes and dialogue arose only occasionally.
-Those cinematic treats satisfied more than even full-sized Nestle Crunch bars.
-Still, the Nestle bars went down quite well as I watched my two favorite actors in what were then my two favorite films.
+Those cinematic treats went down quite well as I watched my two favorite actors in what were then my two favorite films.
 Even in middle-age, I hold these dark wonders in high esteem, but I no longer rank them as my favorites from that period of Universal Horror glory.
 Life experiences, education, and maturity slightly have shifted the fascination I held for shambling lab creations, vampires, and other supernatural beings.
 I vividly remember more than once moaning with displeasure whenever Wilkins played “non-monster” movies.
 For example, seven-year-old Chuck wailed whenever the TV Guide announced that Saturday night’s feature was The Black Cat.
 No monsters, no makeup, just Karloff with a creepy hairdo and Lugosi tossing a knife at a cat!
-We don’t even get to see Lugosi skin Karloff once he’s got him strapped to that table!
+We don’t even get to see Lugosi skin Karloff once he’s got him strapped down on a table!
 And now forty years later, I am among the greatest supporters of The Black Cat, considering it the finest collaboration between the two actors, and the finest film in the Classic Universal Horror library.
 The child me had no ability whatsoever for appreciating what I now see as five reasons for loving The Black Cat.

 Boris Karloff and Bela Lugosi